AAMani5/fizzbuzz/README.md

 ## [Pairing over FizzBuzz](https://github.com/makersacademy/pre_course/blob/master/exercises/fizzbuzz.md)
 Introduction to Test Driven Development (TDD) and Pair Programming

-* What is Fizzbuzz?
+<p>What is Fizzbuzz?</p>
-Fizzbuzz is a simple coding challenge, often described as a code kata.
-The objective of Fizzbuzz is to create a program with the following specification:
+<p>Fizzbuzz is a simple coding challenge, often described as a code kata.
+The objective of Fizzbuzz is to create a program with the following specification:</p>

 - The program can be passed a parameter - number or any other type.
 - When passed a number that is a multiple of 3, the program returns the message 'Fizz'.